laurakurup/census-api/README.md

 This script creates a pandas dataframe and csv file from the U.S. Census Decennial Census API, which offers access to population data by sex, age, race, etc. and housing data by occupancy, vacancy status, and tenure.

 In a few quick steps, you'll be querying to your heart's content.
-Here's how to configure this script:

 ## 1) Request a Census API key

 It's easy!
 And fast!
 Request at [http://www.census.gov/developers/](http://www.census.gov/developers/)

-## 2) Identify variables for the data you want
+## 2) Identify variables

 **Get the csv template:** [https://github.com/laurakurup/census-api/raw/master/census_variables.csv](https://github.com/laurakurup/census-api/raw/master/census_variables.csv)